31 artifacts in this set

 The 1926 Stutz sedan was much lower to the ground than previous models, giving the car a lower center of gravity that helped prevent skidding and tipping over.
 The "Safety Stutz" also had a wire-glass windshield, an early kind of safety glass, and hydraulic brakes that made stopping easier.

 An early safety feature adopted by car manufacturers was laminated safety glass.
 Introduced in the late 1920s, laminated safety glass kept glass shards in place after impact.
 This 1931 photograph shows the shattered laminated windshield of a Ford Model A.

 Ways of protecting child passengers have changed.
 In this 1935 Chrysler ad, children and passenger are not restrained with seatbelts or safety seats.
 Protection, according to the ad, comes from "a bridgework of steel."
 Today, children travel securely strapped into well-anchored and cushioned car seats and are much safer -- even when daddy speeds smoothly along at sixty miles per hour.

-Ford promoted safe driving skills by sponsoring the Ford Good Drivers League.
-The League, established in 1940, invited high school-aged boys throughout the country to participate.
-Contestants received a copy of this book, How to Become a Skilled Driver, when they signed up.
+Ford Motor Company promoted safe driving skills by sponsoring the Ford Good Drivers League.
+The League, established in 1940, initially invited high school-aged boys throughout the country to participate--the League extended its invitation to girls the following year.
+After contestants signed up, they received a copy of How to Become a Skilled Driver.